 As an investor, the MLS is the best tool available to access and compare properties.
 Each listing comes complete with historical sales and property details that allow you to contrast and compare potential opportunities.
 And you can easily access all the market activity in a particular area and look at similar properties that have sold in the last six months.

 The MLS contains the most up-to-date information.
 Many other services, such as Zillow and Realtor.com, pull info from it.
 The MLS is the only resource where you can see “coming soon” activities.
 It gives you the chance to buy homes before they hit the market.
 But only real estate agents have access to the MLS.
 So you'll need to get your license or find an investor-friendly agent to set up searches for you.
+Another option is to use a real estate agent.
+If you're looking to buy a rental property and need help figuring out the market, you can use a free service like HomeLight to find a real estate agent in your area who can help you find the best deal for you.

 Before becoming a real estate agent, I didn't have direct access to the MLS.
 So I used Privy, a subscription service specifically created for investors.
 It pulls pertinent information from the MLS.
 The service enhances the information with other publicly available data and organizes all the information into a database.